Learn how to use the percentile rank formula to classify data based on criteria.

 It is worth using the AND function if we want to find a range between X and Y.

 Steps to create a classification

 - Select the range which contains data. (in the example, range B2:B16).
 Click the Home tab.
 Select Conditional Formatting and New Rule.
 A dialog box will appear.

-2. Locate the “Use a Formula to Determine which Cells to Format” option.
+2. Locate the “Use a Formula to Determine Which Cells to Format” option.
 All applied formulas will be evaluated based on the rule.
-If the result is TRUE, the range will be highlighted using the selected formatting style.
+If the result is TRUE, the selected formatting style will highlight the range.

 3. Now, enter the formula.
 In the example, we’ll find the top15% values in a range.

 4. Click the Format button.
 The Format Cells dialog box will appear.
 You can customize the formatting style.
-Click OK, and we’ll go back to the ‘New Formatting Rule dialog box’.
+Click OK, and we’ll return to the ‘New Formatting Rule dialog box’.